tinghaolai/chrome-extension-trading-tool/README.md

 ### ATR / price percentage

 Calculate current ATR / percentage in a draggable tab every 5 seconds, have to use ATR indicator to make this works, if put the cursor to past ATR plot, it will calculate the past ATR percentage but not including past price.

+### Paste Bar High / Low

+Paste current or history high / low price to limit input, move cursor to bar if want to paste from history bar.

+* Paste High - Press 「a」
+* Paste Low  - Press 「s」